JeremyMColegrove/Fast-File-Parser/README.md

 ### IF/ELSE

-Conditional statements in Facil are written as follows:
+Conditional statements in FFP are written as follows:
 ```textmate
 IF condition THEN
     # Then code